 Get Your Needs Met: Address Your Own Concerns

-- If you need to talk more, express more, discuss more than your children can handle, seek out other adults to process how you are feeling.
-Don’t burden your children with your fears and worries.
+If you need to talk more, express more, discuss more than your children can handle, don’t burden your children with your fears and worries.

-- Your children may need you to be available to help them process what is going on for them, even though you may want to stop talking or thinking about the traumatic event.
-In this case, identify another caring adult who is able to listen to your children about the tragedy, and you can get the break you need.
+They may need you to be available to help them process what is going on for them, even though you may want to stop talking or thinking about the traumatic event.
+In this case, identify another caring adult who is available and able to listen to your children about the tragedy, and you can get the break you need.

-- Remember that children often overhear adult conversations when parents think they are not listening; monitor your conversations with other adults when your children are nearby.
+Remember that children often overhear adult conversations when parents think they are not listening.
+Be aware that if your children are nearby, they may hear what you say when you talk with other adults.

 We would like to thank Diane Wagenhals of Lakeside Educational Network and the National Parent-Teacher Association for their contributions to this article.